oYCLo/Math_Skills_for_ML/0.Samplings methods/context.md

-In Machine Learning, Sampling Methods refer to various techniques for selecting data points from a data distribution.
+··In Machine Learning, Sampling Methods refer to various techniques for selecting data points from a data distribution.
 These methods play a crucial role in multiple tasks such as data preprocessing, model training, probabilistic inference, and generative models.
 Depending on the application scenario, the main sampling methods can be categorized as follows:

 | **Category** | **Sampling Methods** |
 | --- | --- |